Skip to content ↓

 Intent

 At Eling Infant school, English and the teaching of English is the foundation of our curriculum.
 Our staff believe that the teaching of English is a skill for life in which children use and apply their literacy skills.
-Knowledge and skills must be understand confidently and competently, allowing them to then apply in every day contexts and through other areas of the curriculum.
+Knowledge and skills must be understood confidently and competently, allowing them to then apply in every day contexts and through other areas of the curriculum.

 We plan to inspire children, equipping them with a strong command of written and spoken word and develop a love of the literature through widespread reading for enjoyment.